azanebrain/zwp-admin-bar/readme.md

 CHANGELOG
 ===

+0.3
+- Made this now act as a plugin
+- Adds hard-coded tabs for environments and theme info

+0.2
+- Check if the target css file exists

 0.1
-Setup infrastructure. init.php, styles directory (dev.css, prod.css, stage.css)
+- Setup infrastructure. init.php, styles directory (dev.css, prod.css, stage.css)

 TO DO:
 ===

-0.2
-Check if the target css file exists

-Add links to each environment
-Add link to github
+Figure out a better system for Z_Debug.
+Will also probably have to add an '! if_function_exists' to not interfere with the final version of Z_Debug which is meant to be a completely independent module